saultyevil/lines/README.md

 Here are some of the current plans for future development:

 * Improved and consistent UI design*
+* Being able to resize the window without the background UI breaking
 * Scrollable lists
 * Other atomic features to search, i.e. levels, configurations